elastic/kibana/rfcs/text/0013_saved_object_migrations.md

    downtime window, and slightly improve the reliability is more important than (2.7) _maintain read-only functionality during the downtime window_.
 See (4.5.1).
+4. A saved object type (and it's associated migrations) will only ever be owned by one plugin.
+If pluginA registers saved object type `plugin_a_type` then pluginB must never register that same type, even if pluginA is disabled.
+Although we cannot enforce it on third-party plugins, breaking this assumption may lead to data loss.

 ## 4.1 Discover and remedy potential failures before any downtime